SplashFinancial/clj-bugsnag/README.md

 ## License

-Distributed under the [Eclipse Public License](http://www.eclipse.org/legal/epl-v10.html), the same as Clojure.
+Distributed under the [Eclipse Public License](http://www.eclipse.org/legal/epl-v10.html), the same as Clojure and the predecessor of this fork.